Lidia Bastianich

 Lidia Giuliana Matticchio Bastianich ([ˈliːdja dʒuˈljaːna matˈtikkjo baˈstjaːnitʃ]; born February 21, 1947) is an Italian-American celebrity chef, television host, author, and restaurateur.
 Specializing in Italian and Italian-American cuisine, Bastianich has been a regular contributor to public television cooking shows since 1998.

+Born in allied-occupied Pula, Croatia, Matticchio Bastianich's family emigrated to the United States when she was 9 years old during the Istrian–Dalmatian exodus.
 In 2014, she launched her fifth television series, Lidia's Kitchen.
 She owns or has owned several Italian restaurants in the U.S. in partnership with her daughter Tanya Bastianich Manuali and her son Joe Bastianich, including Felidia (founded with her ex-husband, Felice), Del Posto (closed and sold in 2021), and Becco in Manhattan; Lidia's Pittsburgh in Pittsburgh (closed in 2019); and Lidia's Kansas City in Kansas City, Missouri.
-She also is a partner in Eataly locations in New York City, Chicago, Boston, Los Angeles, Las Vegas and São Paulo, Brazil.
+She also is a partner in Eataly locations in New York City, Chicago, Boston, Los Angeles, Las Vegas, Silicon Valley, Dallas, and São Paulo, Brazil.